The Web Health

 • Smoking excessively

-Tension headaches may occur at the same time with migraines but are not associated with any serious brain disorders.
+Tension headaches may occur at the same time as migraines, but are not associated with any serious brain disorders.

-• A feeling as if there is pressure around the head, especially on the sides of the head.
+• A tense sensation, particularly on the sides of the head.

-• Muscle tension in your neck and shoulders that makes it difficult to move your head around freely.
+• Muscle tension or tenderness in your head, neck, and shoulders, which makes it difficult to move your head around freely.

-• Photophobia or phonophobia, which can interfere with attention.
+• Photophobia or phonophobia can interfere with attention.

-Tension headaches that happen 15 or more days a month can be quite bothersome and give a constant feeling of pain.
+Note: Tension headaches that happen 15 or more days a month can be quite bothersome and give a constant feeling of pain.
+Do consult a physician.

 How Do Doctors Diagnose Tension Headaches?